RunDevelopment/RunDevelopment.github.io/posts/tdb-gma/tbd-general-ma.md

 # Generalized multiply-add method

-In the last article, we went over different way to optimize the function $round(x \cdot 255 / 31)$ and the fastest solution was the multiply-add method.
-In this article, we will analyze the generalized multiply-add method (GMA) and develop and algorithm to quickly iterate all possible constants for a given GMA problem.
+In the last article, we went over different ways to optimize the function $round(x \cdot 255 / 31)$.
+The fastest solution was the generalized multiply-add method, which performed the computation as `(x * 527 + 23) >> 6`.

+In this article, I will analyze the generalized multiply-add method (GMA) and develop an algorithm to quickly iterate all possible constants for a given GMA problem.
+All properties of the GMA used in the algorithm will be proven in this article.

 ## Background